 As with any breed, if you think the Maltese is the right dog for you, be sure to do plenty of research before adopting one.
 Talk to other Maltese owners, reputable breeders, and rescue groups to learn more.
 Some helpful resources include:

 More Dog Breeds and Further Research

-If you are interested in similar breeds, look into these:
+If you are interested in breeds similar to the Maltese, look into these:

 One of these might be a great choice for you, or you may wish to research many different dog breeds to find the right one.